Marina Zenovich: Memberships

-Zenovich is an active member of the Academy of Motion Picture Arts and Sciences, The National Academy of Television Arts & Sciences, the Directors Guild of America and the International Documentary Association.
+Zenovich is an active member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts & Sciences, and the Directors Guild of America.

 Awards and nominations

 For Roman Polanski: Wanted and Desired, Zenovich won two Emmys for writing and directing for non-fiction programming.
 She also garnered one nomination for producing.
 At the Sundance Film Festival, the documentary was nominated for the Grand Jury Prize and won an award for film editing.